top of page

 2. Check your leaves regularly.
 Even with row covers, though, the moths can find their way in sometimes.
 And it only takes a few egg sacs to end up with a lot of cabbage worms.
 That's why it's always a good idea to make a routine of checking the underside of your plant leaves and wiping off the inevitable yellow egg sacs you'll find.
 It's a good way to prevent the cabbage worms from hatching on your plants in the first place.

-4. Apply BT.
-This isn't something we personally do very much, but we understand that some preventative measures can be impractical for large gardens and people want a product-based solution that is organic.
+5. Apply BT.
+This isn't something we personally do very much if we can avoid it, but we understand that the above mentioned preventative measures can be impractical for some gardens.
+And this is a product-based solution that is organic.
 BT, which stands for Bacillus thuringiensis, is a naturally occurring soil bacterium that kills cabbage worms.
 There are various formulations and applications that come in powders or sprays.
 You'll want to coat the plant leaves, especially the undersides, at the first sign of an infestation and repeat the application every 7-10 days or so.
-While this biological insecticide doesn't harm birds, humans, or most other animals, we don't like to use it because it doesn't just kill cabbage worms.
+While this biological insecticide doesn't harm birds, humans, or most other animals, know that it doesn't just kill cabbage worms.
 It is toxic to many other types of butterflies, moths, and pollinators.
-To minimize unintended harm, avoid broad-spectrum formulations, always read the product labels, and apply BT in the late afternoon or evening when fewer pollinators are out and about.
+To minimize unintended harm, avoid broad-spectrum formulations, always read the product labels, only apply BT on the plants you’re targeting, and apply BT in the late afternoon or evening when fewer pollinators are out and about.

 5. Embrace the seasons.
-It's also worth mentioning that brassica-family plants are meant to be grown in cool weather.
+Brassica-family plants thrive in cool weather.
 You can avoid a lot of unnecessary stress by planting your plants in the appropriate season and saying goodbye to them once that season has passed.
-Once the temperature heats up in Central Texas, we are done with kale and cabbages and the increased pest pressure can be a signal that it's time to move on to warm weather crops.
+That said, a lot of cole crops like broccoli, cauliflower, and cabbage want to be planted early (like in September) and since it can still be pretty hot then, you’ll want to pay extra attention to your plants at this stage.
+Once the temps cool down, the caterpillars won’t be as much of an issue.
+Then once the temperature heats up again and we head into spring, we are done with kale and cabbages and the increased pest pressure can be a signal that it's time to move on to warm weather crops.
 It's an uphill battle trying to plants alive when their season has passed.

 bottom of page